accurateproject/accurate/docs/tariffplans.rst

 TariffPlans
 ===========

-Major concept within CGRateS architecture, implement mechanisms to load rating as well as account data into CGRateS.
+Major concept within AccuRate architecture, implement mechanisms to load rating as well as account data into AccuRate.

 Currently TariffPlans can be loaded using 2 different approaches: